wagtail-packages/wagtail-devtools/README.md

 ## Features

+### API

+There is an api now available at `/wagtail-devtools-api/` which will list all available commands.

 ### Admin Responses

 The `admin_responses` command will make a requests to the admin interface using get requests for a range of models.
 It will write a response result to the console.